How much would you love to be able to lose weight by eating all the foods that you want and

 to get back on the wagon and ‘be good’ on your diet the next day.
 Stop putting yourself through that torture!

-It’s called Intuitive Eating.
+There is an alternative to dieting called Intuitive Eating.
 Have you ever watched a baby being nursed or bottle fed?
 Perhaps

 We all have that same ability to listen to our bodies, eat when we are hungry and stop when we